rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing-support/pricing/billing-usage.md

    ![Add-ons](/images/pricing/billing/increase-addon-count.png?classes=border,shadow&width=50pc)

 ## Billing
-On subscribing to one of the plans, you (the admin of organization or individual user) can access the **Billing** panel.
+On subscribing to one of the plans, you (the admin of organization) can access the **Billing** panel.
 *Billing* aggregates information on the charges incurred on consumable units, and displays it in tabular and graphical forms.